 Author: Richard O’Neill

-When you purchase a new home, its care and maintenance become a top priority for you.
-One way to ensure that your home appliances and other electrical systems are taken care of is by protecting them under total home warranty.
+When you purchase a new home, its care and maintenance becomes a top priority for you.
+One way to ensure that your home appliances and other electrical systems are taken care of is by protecting them under a total home warranty.
 However, although these warranties are the best fit for some homeowners, they may not be the right choice for everyone.
-If you are thinking of getting one for your home, this article will help you decide whether a home warranty is a right resolution for you or not.
+If you are thinking of getting one for your home, this article will help you decide whether a home warranty is the right solution for you or not.

 Table of Contents: